openearth/aeolis-python/docs/implementation.rst

   {f_4} = f\left( {\eta _i^t + \Delta t{f_3}} \right) \hfill \\
 \end{gathered}

 where, :math:`i` is the grid cell in x-direction and :math:`t` is the timestep.
-The central difference solution to :math:f(\eta ) is obtained through discretisation of the Boussinesq equation,
+The central difference solution to :math:`f(\eta)` is obtained through discretisation of the Boussinesq equation,

 .. math::
+  :label: a-solve
    {a_i} = \frac{{\eta _{i + 1}^{} - 2\eta _i^{} + \eta _{i - 1}^{}}}{{{{(\Delta x)}^2}}}

 .. math::